 I Am A Minor and Had Non-Consensual Sex With Another Minor at School.
 Is It Sexual Abuse?

 In the United States, the legal age of consent varies between 16 to 18 years.
 Depending on the state, minors below the age of consent are considered too immature to make informed decisions about sex, as it can lead to unwanted pregnancy and sexually transmitted diseases, as well as other emotional and physical conditions.
-If a minor engages in non-consensual sex with another minor, they are likely to be responsible for sexual abuse.
+If a minor engages in non-consensual sex with another minor at school, they are likely to be responsible for sexual abuse.
 However, depending on the age gap between the minors, the punishment for engaging in such acts may vary.

 What if I Was Possibly Sexually Abused A Long Time Ago?